MiladANaeini/oatly/README.md

 # oatly

-Welcome to **Oatly** — a lightweight, fast, and modern blogging platform built with **Next.js**, designed with precision using CSS and DOM manipulation for pixel-perfect layout control.
+Welcome to **Oatly** — a lightweight, fast, and modern app built with **Next.js**, designed with precision using CSS and DOM manipulation for pixel-perfect layout control.

 ## Frontend Stack